Coccidiosis in dogs and puppies is caused by protozoa called coccidian that invade your pet’s intestinal tract.

 - Seizures – In advanced/severe cases

-Repeated episodes of diarrhea are usually the first and most noticeable symptom of coccidiosis.
+Repeated episodes of diarrhea are usually the first and most noticeable symptoms of coccidiosis.

 Depending on the severity of the initial infection, diarrhea can range from mild to severe.
-The diarrhea is watery, is often bloody and may contain mucus.
-You need to be aware that the coccidian organisms multiply rapidly and the infection can get worse very quickly.
+The diarrhea is watery, is often bloody, and may contain mucus.
+You need to be aware that the coccidian organisms multiply rapidly, and the infection can worsen very quickly.

 Most cases of coccidiosis are mild, but the condition can increase in severity.
 A puppy is at risk of becoming dehydrated quickly, and this disease can be fatal in young dogs if left untreated.

 Your veterinarian can diagnose and confirm coccidiosis by examining your pet’s feces for coccidian cysts.
 If the results are positive for coccidiosis, your vet will prescribe medication.

 The medications commonly used are s sulfa-based antibiotics such as Albon.
 The medicine will not kill the coccidian protozoa but stops them from breeding and reproducing.